tableau/server-client-python/docs/dev-guide.md

   goal.
 - Ensure all indentation is done as 4-spaces and your editor is set to unix line endings.
-- The code matches PEP8 style guides.
-Make sure to run `pycodestyle tableauserverclient test samples` to catch and fix any style issues before submitting your pull request.
+- The code matches PEP8 style guides, enforced by the black formatter.
+Make sure to run `black --check --line-length 120 tableauserverclient samples test` to catch and fix any style issues before submitting your pull request.
 - Keep commit messages clean and descriptive.